 Happy Pets, Happy Owners

 For example, the American Holistic Veterinary Medicine Association surveyed more than 600 cat and dog owners on their feelings about using hemp CBD products for their four-legged companions (1).
-The survey found that most people felt that they saw benefits like:

 - Reduced separation anxiety